CodebyOmar/moneywave-nodejs/README.md

 # moneywave-nodejs
-A library for moneywave API
+A Client library for moneywave API

 ### Installation
 ```js